xeylou/testade.xeylou.fr/content/posts/centreon-it-overview/index.md

 ### connectors & plugins

 <!-- https://docs.centreon.com/cloud/monitoring/pluginpacks/ -->
-Data collections can be made by templates called `Monitoring Connectors` who have assets of `Plugins`.
+Data collection performed by Centreon models called `Monitoring Connectors` which have `Plugins` assets.

 Plugins have the same function as Nagios ones.